 So neither of them bothers with words before Harry locks his arms around Peter’s shoulders, before Harry kisses Peter, and before Peter wrenches away, shoving Harry against the couch as hard as he can.

-were you thinking, Harry?”
+“What the hell were you thinking, Harry?”

 Harry’s thinking that he’s never seen Peter this angry before.
 Then again, he’s never done anything quite like this before, either.
 Still, he feels quite safe in looking right at Peter, and saying, “Don’t you know, Pete?”